 30. Engage in Physical Activity

 Winter weather is no excuse to fizzle out on your workout routine even if you’re avoiding the outdoors.
-Apps like Pedolton, let you stream classes from the comfort of your home on demand.
+Programs like like this one, allow you to take classes from the comfort of your home on demand.

 31. Use Essential Oils